Kenworthe/Ping-vs-Pong/README.md

 3. **FIXED** KeyDown is attached to entire window... pressing UP/DOWN will scroll entire window.
 BUT using "e.preventDefault();" prevents ANY shortcuts, like cmd+R to refresh, from working at all.
 Need to find better solution using FOCUS.
 EDIT: Fixed by just attaching event handlers to app.canvas instead of window.
 Then gave app.canvas focus.

+4. endGame() function will fail to prevent ball from moving if there is a setTimeout(spawnBall).
+I tried using clearTimeout(spawnBall) but it didn't work.

 ***************************
 ### ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png)